CAA381/hands-on/exercises/B2/README.md

 **If in the previour exercise you have chosen to use your email instead of Slack channel, please call the session facilitator to help you with handling your configuration.**

 1. Let's start by opening the Export/Import screen of Alert Notification.
-To do so in Cloud Cockpit - Alert Notification UI click on **Export and Import**
+To do so in Cloud Cockpit in your space navigat to *Service Instance* select the alert-notification-instance<X> and click on the **Export and Import** menu.

 ![](../../images/b/b2_1_export_import.png)

 2. Now it is time to import our configuration.
 We have already defined the action (send us the alert to a Slack channel).
 What is left to do is to define a Subscription and a Condition that matches our alert.
 For that purpose copy the json configuration below. **Paste this json into the Import section**